(Sprinkler parts and fittings overview)

 Both Collar Halves and Converter fittings are marked with a “UP” direction.
 Make sure that they align with the top part of Lawn Belt and that their shape matches the shape of Lawn Belt.

 All Belt Clamps screws must be positioned at the bottom of the Lawn Belt and then tightened all the way.

 Insert all “U” and End fittings into Lawn Belt completely.
 Push the Belt all the way past the barbs to the end of each fitting.
 Center Belt ring over the raised barb for best seal. (about 1/8″ away from end of fitting)

 Insert all Converter Fittings into Lawn Belt completely.
 Push the Belt all the way to end so that Converter Flange is flush against Lawn Belt.

 Place the small converter clamp over the end of the Lawn Belt Converter.
 Make sure that the word “UP” is in the top position.
 Next push the Insert Elbow completely into the Converter Fitting with the brass fitting facing UP.

 Tighten the Converter Clamp making sure the screw is on the BOTTOM.
 You should NOT be able to move the elbow once the clamp is tightened.

-Very Important for Hidden Hose System kits: The Female End Fitting must be installed at the spigot end.
+Note for Hidden Hose System kits only: the Female End Fitting must be installed at the spigot end.
 The Male fitting connects to the Lawn Belt at the end of the System.

 Connecting Lawn Belt to converter fitting